gyrraf/killTheDummy/README.md

 - Search for Bugs (testing)
 - Check for grammatical mistakes and spelling errors

-## Things I might do in the future
+## Things I might do in the future:
 - Use a GUI (probably with "javax.swing" and "java.awt") instead of the console in and outputs.